Chinese Rare Books and Special Collections: Finding

 China-related archival and special collections, including Chinese Oral History Project results and papers, can be found by using Archival Collections Portal and Oral History Portal.

 Other libraries at Columbia such as Burke Library at Union Theological Seminary and Gottesman Libraries at Teachers College also hold China-related books and special materials.
-In particular, the China Papers of Missionary Research Library Archives in Burke Library includes many dozens of personal and organizational papers related to American missionaries in China and Chinese Christianity.
+In particular, the China Archives of Missionary Research Library Archives in Burke Library includes many dozens of personal and organizational papers concerning American missionaries in China and Chinese Christianity.

 Collections to Be Processed